History of Hungary: Stalinist era (1949–1956)

 Rákosi, who as a chief secretary of the Hungarian Working People's Party was de facto the leader of Hungary, possessed practically unlimited power and demanded complete obedience from fellow members of the party, including his two most trusted colleagues, Ernő Gerő and Mihály Farkas.
-All three of them returned to Hungary from Moscow, where they had spent long years and had close ties to high-ranking Soviet leaders.
+All three of them returned to Hungary from Moscow, where they had close ties to high-ranking Soviet leaders.
 Their main rivals in the party were the "Hungarian" communists who led the illegal party during the war and were considerably more popular within party ranks.

 Rajk, their most influential leader, was arrested in May 1949.
-He was accused of rather surreal crimes, such as spying for Western imperialist powers and for Yugoslavia (which was also a communist country but in very bad relations with the Soviet Union at the time).
+He was accused of spying for Western imperialist powers and Yugoslavia.
 At his trial in September 1949, he made a forced confession to be an agent of Horthy, Leon Trotsky, Josip Broz Tito and Western imperialism.
-He also admitted that he had taken part in a murder plot against Rákosi and Gerő.
 Rajk was found guilty and executed.
-In the next three years, other leaders of the party deemed untrustworthy, such as former social democrats or other Hungarian illegal communists such as János Kádár, were also arrested and imprisoned on trumped-up charges.
+In the next three years, other leaders of the party deemed untrustworthy were also imprisoned on similar charges.

-The showcase trial of Rajk is considered the beginning of the worst period of the Rákosi dictatorship.
+The show trial of Rajk is considered the beginning of the worst period of the Rákosi dictatorship.
 Rákosi attempted to impose totalitarian rule on Hungary.
 The centrally orchestrated personality cult focused on him and Joseph Stalin soon reached unprecedented proportions.
 Rákosi's images and busts were everywhere, and all public speakers were required to glorify his wisdom and leadership.
 In the meantime, the secret police, led through Gábor Péter by Rákosi, mercilessly persecuted all "class enemies" and "enemies of the people".

 An estimated 2,000 people were executed and over 100,000 were imprisoned.
-Some 44,000 ended up in forced-labor camps, where many died from the horrible work conditions, poor food and practically no medical care.
+Some 44,000 ended up in forced-labor camps, where many died from the horrible work conditions, poor food and lack of medical care.
 Another 15,000 people—mostly former aristocrats, industrialists, military generals and other upper-class people—were deported from the capital and other cities to countryside villages where they were forced to perform hard agricultural labor.
 These policies were opposed by some members of the Hungarian Working People's Party, and around 200,000 were expelled by Rákosi from the organization.